Skip to main content

 ssh-keygen -t ed25519 -C "email@example.com"

 2. Generate access token for GitLab or GitHub account with read/write access to the API.
 Both personal and project access tokens are applicable.
-For Bitbucket, generate an App Password with the necessary permissions to interact with the repository.
+For Bitbucket, generate an API token with the required permissions.

 To create access token in GitHub, follow the steps below: